spikegrobstein/flatironschool-deployment_lecture/lecture.md

 enough information to deploy your app.
 The first thing we need to do is ensure that the file structure exists on your server by running the built-in `deploy:setup` task.

-From your local machine, in your application's directory, run the following command:
+From your local machine, in your repository's directory, run the following command:

     cap deploy:setup